-As promised, inspired by Cheryl Strayed in Wild, I went ahead and picked up As I Lay Dying by William Faulkner for my next undertaking from The List.
+Inspired by Cheryl Strayed in Wild, I went ahead and picked up As I Lay Dying by William Faulkner for my next undertaking from my should-read list.
 I’d scored a copy for the princely sum of $4 – that secondhand bookstore bargain bin strikes again!

-I’m not sure if I was “confused” per se, but a genealogical table (a la Wuthering Heights) sure would have come in handy.
+Having read it now, I can tell you at the outset that a genealogical table (a la Wuthering Heights) sure would have come in handy.
 Unfortunately, this edition didn’t include one, so I took the liberty of creating one myself…

 See, As I Lay Dying is narrated by no fewer than fifteen different characters over the course of 59 chapters, so that’s a bit much.
 Luckily, the name of each character was used as the title of each chapter in this edition, so that was very helpful.
 Faulkner virgins should definitely use the guide above to keep track, because I’m going to break the story down as best I can and it’s fucking convoluted (scroll up to review the chart as often as you need).

 So, we kick off with a woman (Addie) laying in bed, dying.
 Seems about right.
 And her eldest son (Cash) is building her coffin right outside her window, where she can hear.
 And the whole family is arguing about whether that’s cool or not.
 And they’re trying to figure out whether they can get $3 together in time to bury her.
 Then she dies, and everyone’s upset.
 The youngest son, Vardaman, catches a fish.
 You following so far?

 The story goes on to depict the death and burial of Addie, as described by various members of her family and other hangers-on.
 They carry her coffin from their bumfuck-nowhere town to some other bumfuck-nowhere town, telling themselves and each other over and over again that it’s “what she would have wanted”.